-The Burford Brown is often described as Britain’s favourite hen, laying fabulous golden brown eggs, with large yellow yolks.
-The Burford Browns have been around for a long time, and for a traditional breed, they are prolific layers, and carry on laying, year after year.
+The Burford Brown is often described as Britain’s favourite hen, laying fabulous deep brown eggs, with large yellow yolks.
+The Burford Browns have been around for a long time, and for a traditional breed, they are prolific layers, and carry-on laying, year after year.
 The shells are thick, the egg white and yolk are a dense texture, and the flavour is out of this world.
 She is, without doubt, one of the best brown egg layers available, and you can expect up to 240 eggs in the first year, if kept in good free-range conditions.

-The Cotswold Legbar
+The Old Cotswold Legbar